AndrewAPAC/freshtomato-grafana/README.md

 # freshtomato-grafana

-## Please note that this fork is still a work in progress and not the final version

-Scripts to display metrics from routers running FreshTomato.
-This is forked from tomato-grafana (https://github.com/ch604/tomato-grafana) but my changes were significant enough to not allow reintegration.
+Scripts to display metrics from routers running FreshTomato on [Grafana](https://www.grafana.com).
+This is forked from tomato-grafana (https://github.com/ch604/tomato-grafana) but my changes were significant enough to make integration near impossible.

+# Additional Features

+* Consistent timestamp
+* Monitoring of selected devices
+* Enhanced grafana dashboards
+* Temperature monitoring
+* Reduced calls to influx (one per collection)
+* Saves between router reboots
+* Output to `stdout` for easier debugging of individual scripts

 ## Dashboard Preview